jeftadlvw/go-pathlib/docs/pathlib.md

     /*
     	BaseDir is the base directory for the temporary path.

-    	If set to NewPath(""), the current working directory is used.
+    	If set to NewPath(""), the current working directory is used, because NewPath("") translates to NewPath(".").
     	Keep nil for default os temp directory.
     */
     BaseDir *Path

+    /*
-    // Prefix is the prefix added to the temporary path element.
+    	Prefix is the prefix added to the temporary path element.
+    */
     Prefix string
 }
 ```